RicardoJCMarques/EasyTrace5000/README.md

 - Angus Johnson for Clipper2 and Erik Sombroek for the WASM compilation
 - Open-source and Fab Lab / Makerspace community
-- Krisjanis and Marcela for oustanding contributions to naming this thing.
+- Krisjanis and Marcela for oustanding contributions to naming this thing

 ---